 In the following years, under the care of RCAC Chairperson, Marizio Sarzini, arts activities blossomed, such as the Raglan Summer School of Art started by Susan Flight.

 After the Whaingaroa Work Cooperative moved to their own building at the Kokiri Centre in 1994, management of the Old School passed to the Raglan Community Arts Council.
-Work has continued on enhancements, including a new building behind the Old School for a community pottery in 2001.
+Work has continued on enhancements, including a new building behind the Old School for a Community Pottery/ Clay Shed in 2001.

 The Old School was relaunched as the Old School Arts Centre in 2005, after the first step in a new round of renovations had begun.

-In April 2008, the Raglan Old School was registered as a Historic Place category II by the New Zealand Historic Places Trust.
+In April 2008, the Raglan Old School was registered as a Historic Place category II by Heritage New Zealand.